 How is 5G capable of providing an extraordinary amount of speed to a larger number of users?
 The key to 5G’s speed is the use of higher frequency millimeter waves (mmWaves)4.
 3GPP, another international regulating body, designated mmWaves to be found within the 30 to 300 gigahertz (GHz) band of radio frequencies5,6.
 While mmWaves can deliver a great deal of information and handle even more users than 4G, these waves have poor obstacle penetration capabilities and require a shorter broadcasting distance.
 To compensate for these discrepancies, 5G will require a larger infrastructure to better interface with users.
 Technologies have also been created or upgraded from existing 4G technologies to improve signal quality, further reducing data traffic congestion, and providing 5G with higher data speeds.
 5G towers may utilize beamforming6, which prevents competition amongst users and directs radio waves to target multiple users6.
 This technique allows devices to occupy similar frequency niches inside the same cell.
 Massive multiple input and multiple output (MIMO) antennas can further increase the capacity of each tower’s ability to communicate to multiple users by adding more nodes that can cooperatively signal users6.
 Basically, massive MIMO technology is like picking out a particular conversation out of a very large crowd; it can interpret information from multiple sources within the same frequency.

 5G’s high-speed low-latency communication creates new avenues of innovation in areas such as healthcare, entertainment, and infrastructure.
 5G can serve as a general internet provider7 for a greater number of devices, allowing for better cell reception in crowded areas and upgrade livestreaming capabilities8.
+Mobile phone companies have already used the 5G technology in their products: Apple’s iPhone 12 and Samsung’s Galaxy S20 are 5G mobile phones.
 5G can also enhance machine-to-machine communication for faster sensing technologies that can be used in conjunction with an improved internet of things.
 By networking physical objects and allowing them to exchange data over the internet, 5G will enable machines to better interact with their environments and communicate amongst themselves to coordinate tasks more effectively9.
 Additionally, the applications of wearable technology for healthcare purposes could be useful in monitoring conditions of patients and notify medical professionals of changes in real time10,11.
 Autonomous vehicles using 5G technology will also be able to make essential decisions rapidly and sooner than current 4G technology because of the increased sensor capabilities12.

 5G’s improvements in interfacing and data speeds will revolutionize access and communication of information.
 As of today, the first full-scale deployment of commercial 5G will arrive very soon and will undoubtedly lead to an immense improvement to our quality of life.